No, all and any of the arts are eligible for nomination.

 Murals That Bridge

 Murals That Bridge transforms railroad underpasses, some of the primary corridors where people enter Ann Arbor, into vibrant gateway landmarks.
 These large-scale murals act as welcoming visual markers, turning once plain concrete walls into colorful expressions of community identity.
-By focusing on key entry points into the city, the program reshapes first impressions and makes these transitional spaces feel more inviting, creative, and distinctly Ann Arbor.
-Murals That Bridge shows how public art can elevate everyday infrastructure and turn major corridors into memorable places that reflect the spirit of the city.
+The initiative builds on mural work led by local artists through TreeTown Murals, whose projects have helped connect neighborhoods and business districts across the city.
+By focusing on key entry points into Ann Arbor, Murals That Bridge reshapes first impressions and makes these transitional spaces feel more inviting, creative, and distinctly Ann Arbor.
+The program demonstrates how public art can elevate everyday infrastructure and turn major corridors into memorable places that reflect the spirit of the community.

 Dragons Everywhere All at Once

-Dragons Everywhere All at Once was a free, family-friendly event held at the University of Michigan Museum of Art that invited the community to explore the magic and meaning of dragons in East Asian art.
-Sponsored by the Lieberthal-Rogel Center for Chinese Studies, the afternoon blended live dance, percussion, calligraphy demonstrations, hands-on workshops, and interactive art-making activities.
+Dragons Everywhere All at Once was a free, family-friendly cultural arts event held at the University of Michigan Museum of Art that invited the community to explore the magic and meaning of dragons in East Asian artistic traditions.
+Organized by the Lieberthal-Rogel Center for Chinese Studies at the University of Michigan, the afternoon blended live dance, percussion, calligraphy demonstrations, hands-on workshops, and interactive art-making activities.
 Visitors of all ages were welcomed into the museum to experience performance, storytelling, and creative expression in an engaging and accessible way.
 By combining visual art, movement, and cultural learning in a public setting, Dragons Everywhere All at Once created a joyful shared experience that brought art, education, and community together under one roof.

 Corridor of Colors

 Corridor of Colors brings light, color, and creativity to one of the busiest walkways on Michigan Medicine’s main campus.
-Introduced by the Gifts of Art program, the installation transforms the level 2 connector corridor between University Hospital and the Towsley Center into a vibrant passage filled with shifting patterns of natural light.
+The Corridor of Colors, Michigan Medicine’s permanent art installation created through the Gifts of Art program, transforms the level 2 connector corridor between University Hospital and the Towsley Center into a vibrant passage filled with shifting patterns of natural light.
 Designed by University of Michigan alum Michelle Inez Hinojosa, the colorful panels filter sunlight throughout the day, creating an ever-changing experience for patients, staff, and visitors.
 What was once a stained and overlooked ceiling is now a welcoming, uplifting space that adds warmth, comfort, and a sense of calm to the hospital environment.

 Commonly asked questions